zRedk/SetMeUp/README.md

 ## Purpose

-The main goal of "PCBuilder" is to make learning how to build a PC accessible to everyone, without the need to tackle complex and technical descriptions.
+The main goal of "SetMeUp" is to make learning how to build a PC accessible to everyone, without the need to tackle complex and technical descriptions.
 This app is particularly useful for those who are new to the world of PC building and desire a clear and straightforward introduction to its components and functionalities.

 ## Instructions For Use